EloiStree/2022_06_17_HelloBLEMIDI/README.md

 Secondary:
 - To have perfect timing macro, the user push sequence of key with timing to be push on the computer at <1ms execution timing.
 - From a computer control a pair computer with BLE actions to do action without installing software.

+Fun secondary but the most useful:
+- Use Infrared Red to Action on linked computer.

+Sad Note :
+- Unfortunately, Midi USB is understood by NAudio but not the BLE one.